 The largest resort-casino on the West Coast — Pechanga Resort & Casino — is right here in Temecula.
 Go to find everything you love about the top Las Vegas properties but without the crowds, high prices and sensory overload.

 The resort has more than 5,000 slot machines plus all the usual games of chance.
 There are also multiple restaurants, a 4.5-acre multi-pool complex with waterslides (yes, there are kid-friendly activities on the resort), an award-winning golf course, celebrity performances, and a deluxe two-story spa.

 There are lots of ways to see Temecula Valley and to tour the vineyards.
-One of the most romantic involves taking an old-fashioned horse-drawn carriage to the many wineries of Temecula.
+One of the most romantic involves taking an old-fashioned horse-drawn carriage to go wine tasting at the many wineries of Temecula.

 Among the best fun things to do in Temecula is to take a trail ride tour.
 There are companies such as Wine Country Trails by Horseback offering horseback wine country tours for adults and romantic sunset rides for couples.

 You can try others like Green Acres Ranch for family ranch rides around the valley (kids age 7+ are welcome).
 There’s nothing quite like looking out over the sprawling vineyards from atop the back of a well-trained horse.

 The Old Town Temecula Certified Farmers’ Market is held on 6th Street every Saturday morning, rain or shine, and it’s one of the most popular weekend events in the valley.

 More than 40 California-certified growers set up stalls featuring organic and conventionally-grown fresh fruits and vegetables, along with a variety of local plants and beautiful flowers.

 Artists and craftspeople also set up stalls at the Old Town Temecula Farmers’ Market, and it’s a lot of fun to grab brunch from one of the food vendors to enjoy while you shop the morning away.